 The Spring equinox (12 hours of day, 12 hours of night) taken over Deep Creek in South West Florida USA happened on March 20th.
 Thanks to Con Collins formally of Cockhill, Millstreet, and now living in Southwest Florida who sent us the two above photos of the sun at that time.

-It certainly was a day of celestial happenings as it … continue reading the full article “Spring Equinox by Con Collins”
+It certainly was a day of celestial happenings as it [read more …] “Spring Equinox by Con Collins”

 Sheila, Gillian and Mairead of Reen’s Pharmacy Millstreet.
 Photos by TMC Photography